Ad for Aymara

 Chocolate Dessert «La Bomba»

-La Bomba is a classic chocolate dessert in the Latin cuisine.
+La Bomba is a classic chocolate dessert in Latin cuisine.
 Imagine a chocolate mousse, covered in chocolate dulce de leche and sugary sprinkles.
 The head chef explains to me how the extremely sweet and heavy desserts of South America can be a challenge to the Nordic palate. «It’s basically just sweetened condensed milk, chocolate, and more sugar,» Kim laughs. «We always have a chocolate explosion on our menu, but we have to balance the sweetness.»

 To achieve that harmony, they use a Peruvian fair trade series of chocolate from Valrhona with 70% chocolate which is less sweet and more bitter.
-Furthermore, the Aymara chefs crush and smoke cocoa nibs, which are used to make a crumble and a chocolate ice cream.
+Furthermore, the chefs at Aymara crush and smoke cocoa nibs, which are used to make a crumble and a chocolate ice cream.
 The latter gets some mezcal added to it as well.
 The smokiness actually reduces the sweetness a bit.
 Aymara’s La Bomba is topped with chocolate chips.
 Despite the fact that I am not a big chocolate lover, I found it impossible not to finish each and every spoon of my bowl.

-This limited four-course menu, as selected by Kim and myself, cost NOK 495 at Aymara, and is a special offer to my readers for two weeks only.
+This limited four-course menu, as selected by Kim and me, costs NOK 495 at Aymara, and is a special offer to my readers for two weeks only.
 Book your table now!
 Just ask for my menu when you’re there.
 Remember, you can always drop by the ceviche bar at Aymara, where you can sit at the bar, eat some ceviche and other snacks – or even the full menu.
-Just make sure you order my menu before 9 PM!
+Just make sure you order my menu before 9:00 pm!

-The kitchen at Aymara is open Tuesday through Saturday from 5 PM to 10 PM.
-The ceviche bar opens at 3 PM Thursdays, Fridays, and Saturdays.
+The kitchen at Aymara is open Tuesday-Saturday from 5:00 pm to 10:00 pm.
+The ceviche bar opens at 3:00 pm Thursdays, Fridays, and Saturdays.
 Sundays and Mondays are closed.
 Aymara closes for the summer from July 16th until August 8th.